 GROUP BY staff_id;

-Result: one query returns three different totals per staff member.
+Result: one query returns three different sums for each staff member.

 SELECT